President, Kinetic Companies, Inc.

 As an Eastern Jackson County resident – and leader of a company that helps nonprofit organizations around the world deploy volunteers to advance their missions and grow their philanthropy – I was reminded of our community’s committed corporate leaders:

-I’m also proud of Bob Hartsook, my CEO.
-Hartsook Companies sponsors Boy Scout pancake breakfasts, youth soccer teams and other local initiatives that are important to its employees.
-In 2006, Bob made a significant gift to our profession by endowing the Robert F. Hartsook Chair in Fundraising at Indiana University’s Center on Philanthropy, the first such position in the world.
+- I’m also proud of Bob Hartsook, my CEO.
+Kinetic Companies sponsors Boy Scout pancake breakfasts, youth soccer teams and other local initiatives that are important to its employees.
+In 2006, Bob made a significant gift to our profession by endowing the Robert F. Kinetic Chair in Fundraising at Indiana University’s Center on Philanthropy, the first such position in the world.

 More CEOs should make a habit of philanthropy.
 It may be the road less traveled, but the walk is well worth it.